CoughDrop/eyex/README.md

 folder.
 I hope to fix this and stop embarrassing myself someday, but boy am I not a low-lever programmer.

+This library listens on both gaze and linger events, as defined in the EyeX SDK.
+I wasn't able to figure out a clean way to register a listener, so instead the javascript is responsible for polling the library for any updated events by calling `var res = eyex.ping()`.
+The library will always return the latest result for each of the event types.

 ### License

 MIT